willbushie/CalculatorWebApp/README.md

 1. Write the README (using a template) and create the basic files needed (10 mins).
 2. Create a classic calculator layout in HTML and styling with CSS (1.5 hours).
-3. Add Calculator functionality with JavaScript (3:20PM - 4:10PM).
+3. Add Calculator functionality with JavaScript (3 hrs 10 min).

 **Total project time (including coding & research): **